raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

   }
 {% endhighlight %}

+The above code supports methods with ordinary string names, but sometimes methods are declared with symbols (typically to create private methods).
+Although we won't discuss that pattern yet, we can support those too:

+{% highlight javascript %}
+const FunctionalMixin = (behaviour) =>
+  function (target) {
+    const instanceKeys = Object.getOwnPropertyNames(behaviour)
+      .concat(Object.getOwnPropertySymbols(behaviour));

+    for (let property of instanceKeys)
+      Object.defineProperty(target, property, { value: behaviour[property] })
+    return target;
+  }
+{% endhighlight %}

 Writing this out as a pattern would be tedious and error-prone.
-Encapsulating the behaviour into a function is a win.
+Encapsulating the behaviour into a function is a small win.

 [![Just Below the Surface](/assets/images/jbts.jpg)](https://www.flickr.com/photos/yellowskyphotography/7449919584)